-The Student Conduct Code, available on the college website, and MCCCD regulations all inform students of their rights and responsibilities.
+The college catalog (Student Conduct Code), college website, New Student Orientation, and MCCCD regulations all inform students of their rights and responsibilities.
 These documents and processes clarify disciplinary probation/suspension and disciplinary removal from class, due to academic misconduct such as plagiarizing, threatening actions or verbal threatening, violation of college regulations/policies, and use of college computers in violation of Technology Resource Standards.
 The above-cited documents and processes also guide students on the academic grievance process.